merzlab/QUICK-docs/docs/source/installation-guide.rst

 3. MPI Installation
 -------------------

-If you have intel mpi (version 2011 or later), openmpi or MPICH installed, you can compile the MPI version by running following commands from quick main folder.
+If you have  openmpi or MPICH installed, you can compile the MPI version by running following commands from quick main folder.

 ::